jonbellah/jonbellah.com/src/pages/posts/2017-10-xx-offline-first/index.md

+---
-# Offline First
+title: Offline First
+date: "2017-11-01T12:32:24.389Z"
+path: "/articles/offline-first/"
+excerpt: "tbd"
+---

-Have you ever tried to check your email from the subway in New York?
-Checked your Twitter feed while stopped in a rural area?
+Have you ever tried to check your email while riding the subway in New York?
+Checked your Twitter feed over airplane wifi?
 Tried to pull up a map while traveling in a foreign country?

 If so, you're probably familiar with the problems of poor connectivity.

-It took 22 years for the first two billion people to come online.
-Over the next several years, that number is expected to more than double.
+It took more than 25 years for the first three billion people to come online.
+Over the next decate, that number is [expected to double](http://next3b.com/the-next-3-billion/).
 The vast majority of these people will be coming online in under-developed countries, using under-powered devices, and browsing the internet over low-bandwidth connections.

-As web developers, we're often building websites and applications on expensive machines connected to high-bandwidth networks.
-It's understandable that we have a tough time keeping these new users in mind, but it's long past time that we do.
-The same way that we now take a mobile first approach to front-end development, we should start thinking in terms of offline first for application development.
+In order to build websites and applications that are accessible and attractive to these new users, we must think about the offline experience.
+Much the same way that we now take a mobile first approach to front-end development, we need to start thinking in terms of offline first for application development.

 ### What does it mean to take an offline first approach?

-When this topic comes up, inevitably the first question is "how can we go offline first if connectivity is required to access our application?"
+Whenever this topic comes up, inevitably the first question I hear is "how can we go offline first if connectivity is required to access our application?"

-It's an understandable question, but misses the point of offline first a bit.
-Offline first does not mean that applications should be accessible offline first.
-It means that when we, as developers, build applications, we should think about the offline experience as we work.
+It's a compeletely legitimate and understandable question -- and certainly indicates that the concept of "offline first" could be better named, a bit like "serverless" or "the cloud" -- but ultimately shows a bit of a misunderstanding of the idea.
+Offline first does not mean that users should be able to reach your site on their first visit without an internet connection.
+It means that when we, as developers, build applications, we should consider the experience of slow and intermittent connectivity.

+Through a combination of tools and technologies such as [Service Workers](http://www.w3.org/TR/service-workers/) and [IndexedDB](http://www.w3.org/TR/IndexedDB/), we can create applications that cache important assets locally once the user has visited the site for the first time.
+Then, if and when they lose connectivity, they can still interact with the site.

+For example, [Una Kravetz](https://una.im/save-offline/) has implemented a "save for offline" feature for the articles on her site.
+This is a very thoughtful feature that I've personally taken advantage of when sitting in an airport waiting to board a flight, I was able to save a handful of articles prior to turning on airplane mode... giving me plenty to read without having to pay for in-flight wifi.

+Let's say, as another example, that you have an application that supports live chat between users.
+By taking an offline first approach, you can build your application such that if a user loses connectivity during the act of sending a message, those messages can be saved and queued up locally so that as soon as they have a connection again, those messages can be sent out.

+In fact, this approach serves as one of the pillars of what Google has termed [progressive web apps](https://developers.google.com/web/progressive-web-apps/).

+### Progressive Web Apps

 Android currently runs on more than [2 billion devices](https://qz.com/986042/google-goog-designed-android-go-to-win-over-the-next-billion-smartphone-users-in-the-developing-world/) and is adding more every second.
 While smartphone penetration in the US sits around [80%](https://www.comscore.com/Insights/Blog/US-Smartphone-Penetration-Surpassed-80-Percent-in-2016), it's only around [30%](https://qz.com/608005/india-has-overtaken-the-us-to-become-the-worlds-second-largest-smartphone-market/) in India.
 Approximately 9 out of every 10 smartphone devices shipped across the world today use Android.

+Remember our statistic about the next three billion users?

-It was partially with this in mind that Google recently introduced the concept of and support for [progressive web apps](https://developers.google.com/web/progressive-web-apps/), applications built upon three core principals: reliable, fast, and engaging.
+Google has defined three core tenants of progressive web apps, applications must be: reliable, fast, and engaging.

-Today, I'd like to focus in on the *reliable* tenant.

 > When launched from the user’s home screen, service workers enable a Progressive Web App to load instantly, regardless of the network state.
 > <cite>[Google](https://developers.google.com/web/progressive-web-apps/#reliable)</cite>

 ----------